Languages of Europe: Germanic

-Dots indicate areas where multilingualism is common.

 The Germanic languages make up the predominant language family in Western, Northern and Central Europe.
 It is estimated that over 500 million Europeans are speakers of Germanic languages, the largest groups being German (c.
 95 million), English (c.
 400 million), Dutch (c.
 24 million), Swedish (c.
 10 million), Danish (c.
 6 million), Norwegian (c.
 5 million) and Limburgish (c.
 1.3 million).

 There are two extant major sub-divisions: West Germanic and North Germanic.
 A third group, East Germanic, is now extinct; the only known surviving East Germanic texts are written in the Gothic language.
 West Germanic is divided into Anglo-Frisian (including English), Low German, Low Franconian (including Dutch) and High German (including Standard German).

 Anglo-Frisian

 The Anglo-Frisian language family is now mostly represented by English (Anglic), descended from the Old English language spoken by the Anglo-Saxons: